 This time, Pre-Med Hub has teamed up with all of our newest advisors in the team to bring you some more things we’ve learned during our diverse pre-med paths.

 It is never too early to start planning out what you want to do and the things you are interested in.

 Start briefly planning your future courses and give yourself deadlines for things you want to complete in the future.
 By setting goals for yourself, it will encourage you to stay on top of things as time goes on.
 By planning out your time as an undergrad, it will make each step closer to med school less stressful and hectic when the time comes.

 Take the time to look into the opportunities and resources on campus as early as possible.
-Being at a big public university, it can be daunting to know the amount of opportunities on campus.
+Being at a big public university, it can be daunting to know the number of opportunities on campus.
 Because of this, students could then be too overwhelmed where they might not know how to start.
 Therefore, start by talking with people such as pre-health advisors.
 After that, talk to other students and friends who are interested in the same field as well.
 Using the umich websites to look for organizations, resources, and opportunities will also be beneficial as well.
-If you really put in effort and dedicate time into looking for these opportunities, it will pay off in the end when you need them.
+If you really put in the effort and dedicate time to looking for these opportunities, it will pay off in the end when you need them.

 Schedule meetings with your pre-health advisor earlier than you think you need to!
 They see a lot of students so their schedules fill up quickly – I personally recommend one meeting per semester to discuss course scheduling, summer plans, when to take the MCAT, etc.

 The pre-med community is only cutthroat if you let it be cutthroat.